ajshul/grid-physics-engine/Engine_Guide.md

 - Foam: deterministically quenches adjacent Fire by converting the fire cell to Foam; never converts Foam to Fire
 - Oil: more easily ignited and propagates better along contiguous Oil
 - Dust flash: high local Dust density near Fire may flash to Smoke and emits a small impulse
+- Embers: fall if unsupported (with occasional diagonal slip), can ignite Dust on contact, may crumble to Ash during free fall, and quench to Ash when adjacent to Water

 ### Objects (`rules/object.ts`)